thehajime/asiabsdcon-1803/content.md

 >>>

-## today's internet (cont'd)
+## Today's internet (cont'd)

 <img src="figs/no-more-e2e.png" width="80%"/>

-- A packet is hard to deliver to the others without any modifications
+- a packet is hard to deliver to the others without any modifications

 <small>
 - ref: